Man fighting US extradition is Nicholas Rossi, sheriff rules

 In earlier evidence, Rossi tried to convince the courts he had been tattooed while in a coma to resemble the wanted man, and that his fingerprints had been taken by an NHS worker called “Patrick” on behalf of US prosecutors to frame him.

-In a 15-minute conclusion, Sheriff McFadyen rejected Rossi’s lies as “implausible” and “fanciful”.
+In a 15-minute conclusion on Friday, Sheriff McFadyen rejected Rossi’s lies as “implausible” and “fanciful”.

 The sheriff also dismissed Rossi’s reasoning that he changed his name several times as a means of detaching himself from what he claimed to be a traumatic childhood.